 Pursuant to section 11(15) of the Justices of the Peace Act, R.S.O.
-1990, C. J.4, the Justices of the Peace Review Council is holding a formal hearing into a complaint about the conduct of Justice of the Peace Paul Welsh of the Ontario Court of Justice.
+1990, C. J.4, the Justices of the Peace Review Council will hold a formal hearing into a complaint about the conduct of Justice of the Peace Paul Welsh of the Ontario Court of Justice.